 XIV.
 SEARCHES AND QUESTIONING OF STUDENTS

-Searches and interrogations of students on school grounds or in a school building shall be conducted in accordance with the provisions of this Code, Board of Education Policy No. 7330 and all applicable State and Federal laws and regulations.
+Searches and interrogations of students on school grounds or in a school building shall be conducted in accordance with Board of Education Policy No. 7330 and all applicable State and Federal laws and regulations.